Welcome the Programmer's Manual of the ALib C++ Class Library!

 Even for non-experienced users (in respect to CMake), the syntax of the file should be easily understood.
 So, do not hesitate to open and read the CMake files for your project setup reference.

-A Microsoft Visual Studio solution and according project files which build an ALib DLL and the unit tests, are included in the ALib distribution.
+A Microsoft Visual Studio solution and the according project files which build an ALib DLL and the unit tests and sample applications, are included in the ALib project folder.
 These may be used to compile an ALib library that includes all of ALib, which can be used for own projects.

 As of today, no installation process of a shared library version of ALib is available with the build process defined.
 Not installing a library has of course the disadvantage, that every software project needs to compile its own version of it, and the library is by default not shared between applications, even if compiled as a "shared library", respectively DLL.

-While this may change in the future, the advantage of this approach is that an application has a lot flexibility in respect to compiling ALib using the exact set of features it desires.
+While this may change in the future, the advantage of this approach is that an application has a lot of flexibility in respect to compiling ALib using the exact set of features it desires.
+And then: installing libraries that use C++20 Modules (if ALib is compiled so) is currently not even a well-defined process.
+It seems, due to the latter, the trend goes a little into the direction to have a dedicated compilation of C++ libraries per application.

 When this manual section talks about "building the ALib library", one of the three options is meant.

-An extensive set of unit tests is included in the distribution.
+An extensive set of unit tests is included in the distribution, along with a corresponding CMake script to build those.

 In this documentation, we will refer to this library location as the ALIB_BASE_DIR.
 After a fresh installation, it should contain at least the following subfolders: